 It’s hard to imagine any kind of writing that doesn’t invoke place in some way.
 What we define as place writing is writing that seeks, in the language of the academy, to ‘generate new knowledge’ about place and human relationships with place, whether through a deeper or more intense engagement, or by unearthing or producing new perspectives.

 The category of place writing, like all categories of cultural production, is a provocation, a starting point: there to be challenged and to develop through those challenges.

-Place Writing is one of the four core pathways in the MA/MFA in Creative Writing in the Manchester Writing School.
+Place Writing is taught as part of the Creative Non-Fiction pathway of the MA/MFA in Creative Writing in the Manchester Writing School.
 Taught by an experienced team of award-winning creative writers and literary critics, this unique course focuses on creative non-fiction through a blending of writing and methodology workshops, and reading units.
 We also provide (creative, critical, and creative-critical) doctoral supervision on most aspects of the relationship between writing and place.